 - Stick the yellow strip of felt to the hat, and then stick the hat on Percival’s head at a jaunty angle.

-- Finally, cut a piece of ribbon about 15cm/6″ long, and fold over into a loop.
+- Finally, cut a piece of ribbon about 15cm/6″ long, and fold it over into a loop.
 When all the layers of the penguin are dry, glue the loop to the back of him.
-You could cover the stuck down part with a circle of felt if you like to hide the ends of the ribbon.
+You could cover the stuck-down part with a circle of felt if you like to hide the ends of the ribbon.

 - When the loop has dried, hang your Percival the Penguin felt ornament from the tree!

 I hope you have fun making this adorable and easy no-sew felt Christmas ornament of Percival the Penguin – it’s really brought one of my cute little characters to life!
-If you make him, please share your finished creation with me – I would LOVE to see!
+If you make him, please share your finished creation with me – I would LOVE to see it!